jamesplease/core-hooks/README.md

 I regularly find myself reusing the same custom hooks in all of my projects, so I abstracted them into a library.

-This library is intended to remain small.
+This collection of hooks is intended to remain reasonably sized.

 ## Installation